hamerski/hamerski.github.io/_pages/lab.md

 classes: wide
 permalink: /lab/
 title: "Lab"
-excerpt: "She's fine?
-Like I guess"
+excerpt: "The Hamerski lab"
 layouts_gallery:

 ---

-These are my advisees that I work with!
+I direct the Hamerski lab, where we do student-centered research in physics and computing education.
+Here are the other lab members.

+## Graduate Students

-## Pachi
+#### Pachi Her

+Details to come.

+#### Luke Nearhood

+Details to come.

-## Luke
+## Undergraduate Students

+#### Mateo Hall

+Details to come.